Tanmaykaturi/cnoe/charts/isdargo/README.md

   Else please contact your certificate provider for the certificates for your URL equivalent for `"*.VELA.REPLACE.THIS.WITH.YOURCOMPANY.COM"`

-- An additional host URL may be required depending on your requirements.
-See below for instructions
-	- controller host url and/or
-	- ArgoCD host url

 - Use below command to check if helm is installed or not

    ```console